GermaniumSystem/pseudoStarbound/README.md

 * The status message can be updated on-the-fly.
 Consider tying it into your monitoring/recovery solution.
-* pseudoStarbound should be fairly resilient, but consider using the auto-generated pidfile to check the proccess with your existing monitoring/recovery solution.
+* pseudoStarbound should be fairly resilient, but consider using the auto-generated pidfile to check the process with your existing monitoring/recovery solution.